SimonGoring/neotomadb-manual/_build/html/_sources/tables_dataset.txt

   -  Compilation into Neotoma from primary source

-  -  Recompilation into or revisions to Neotoma
-    The initial development of Neotoma involved merging the data from several existing databases, including FAUNMAP, the Global Pollen Database, and the North American Plant Macrofossil Database.
+  -  Recompilation into or revisions to Neotoma:  The initial development of Neotoma involved merging the data from several existing databases, including FAUNMAP, the Global Pollen Database, and the North American Plant Macrofossil Database.
 Thus original compilation of Datasets was into one of these databases, which were then recompiled into Neotoma.
 The original compilation and the recompilation into Neotoma are separate submissions.

 SQL Example
 `````````````````````````````